-You’ve welcomed your new baby, and while you’re navigating life as a new mom, you might also be wondering about the physical changes that have lingered.
-If you developed varicose veins, a common question is: will they ever go away?
+You’ve welcomed your new baby, and as you settle into life as a new mom, you might be wondering about the physical changes that have lingered.
+If you developed varicose veins during pregnancy, a common question is: will they ever go away?
 For many women, the answer is yes, but the timeline can vary.
-This guide focuses on the postpartum journey, explaining what happens to varicose veins during and after pregnancy.
-We’ll discuss why some veins fade on their own, why others might stick around, and the modern, minimally invasive treatments available to help you feel comfortable and confident in your body again.
+This guide focuses on the postpartum journey, explaining what happens to your veins after delivery.
+We’ll discuss why some fade on their own, why others might stick around, and the modern, minimally invasive treatments available to help you feel comfortable and confident again.

 If you’ve noticed new, swollen veins on your legs during pregnancy, you’re not alone.
 This is an incredibly common experience, but that doesn’t make it any less concerning.
 Understanding why these veins appear can help you feel more in control and find ways to manage them.
 Several factors unique to pregnancy come together to create the perfect conditions for varicose veins to form.
 Let’s walk through exactly what’s happening in your body.